 It’s a very ‘wide’ data sheet – too wide to fit on this page, but it includes some great information, including the DIRECT email address and contact information for the facility owner/administrative staff.
 Here is a second screen grab of what’s included in the spreadsheet:

 You can access this full list and spreadsheet by visiting the Assisted Living Licensing page on the Department of Health and Social Services page for Alaska here:

 The link to the spreadsheet is about 1/2 way down (see screen grab below where I have highlighted it):

 For Alaska Residents:

 How To View Alaska’s Assisted Living Statutes and Regulations

 Here’s another item that most senior care sites won’t include, State Regulations for Assisted Living.
 To me, this is such a great way for any family, caregiver, senior, or current assisted living or memory care resident to learn about what to expect from the care they receive as it relates to the rules ‘on the books’ as put out by the State of Alaska.

-The regulations .pdf that you can get is very, very comprehensive (158 pages at the time of this writing) and covers virtually every aspect of assisted living for the State of Alaska.
+The regulations .pdf that you can get is very, very comprehensive (158 pages at the time of this writing) and covers virtually every aspect of Assisted Living in Alaska.